 Life onboard an Alaska small ship, which typically carries fewer than 100 passengers, is a far more relaxed experience than you find on a standard cruise.
 You wake up to the sound of birds instead of noise from the balcony next door.
 Your days consist of kayaking or hiking, rather than shopping and taking helicopter tours.
 Evenings are spent reading in your room or listening to a naturalist talk.
-And there's no need to buy a new cocktail dress, although you might spend just as much on outdoor gear.
+And there's no need to buy a new cocktail dress, although you might spend just as much on good, waterproof outdoor gear.

 Fortunately for adventurous travelers eager to embark on Alaska expeditions, several cruise companies offer these intimate, nature-focused experiences.
 Even better, the lines are expanding their fleets, as well as their itinerary and excursion offerings.
 Here's a look at Alaska's small ship cruises and where they're going.